- Home

 5. Learn a language

-Language stimulates the parts of the brains that are responsible for reasoning, planning, and memory – which is why bilingual people have more white matter in the frontal lobe of the brain.
+Language stimulates the parts of the brain that are responsible for reasoning, planning, and memory – which is why bilingual people have more white matter in the brain’s frontal lobe.

 People who can speak two languages have also been shown to be better at multitasking.
 It’s believed that being able to switch between languages can improve the ability to switch between everyday tasks, helping you get more done.

-But, you don’t need to be bilingual to improve your brain function.
-Learning a language at any stage in your life is beneficial as it can help you develop new parts of the brain and improve your ability to focus.
-When you’re learning, you need to recall new words and grammatical structures, which means your memory also gets a good workout.
+But, you don’t need to be bilingual to improve brain function.
+Learning a language at any stage of your life is beneficial.
+When you’re learning, you’ll need to recall new words and grammatical structures, which means your memory gets a good workout too.

-Plus, learning a new language is believed to slow brain ageing and reduce the chances of dementia, or its onset.
-According to some researchers, learning a new language can even increase the size of your brain!
+Plus, learning a new language is believed to slow brain ageing and reduce the risk of dementia.

-To find out more about the benefits of learning a language, as well as how you can start learning, you might want to check out our article, The benefits of learning a new language, or our introduction to British sign language.
+To find out more about the benefits of learning a language, as well as how you can start learning, you might want to check out our articles; The benefits of learning a new language and 6 languages that are easier for English speakers to learn.

-If you’re interested in learning a language, why not browse courses on the learning section of our website, or join an event over on Rest Less Events?
+If you’re interested in learning a language, why not join a language event over on Rest Less Events?

 6. Play an instrument